Geritychina/ChineseRestaurant/README.md

 ChineseRestaurant🍣🥬🍖 - 中餐厅 <br>
-📌Simple Angular application for restaurant management with CRUD operation and authentication
+📌Simple Angular Application for restaurant management with CRUD operations and Authentication

 📌Used: Json Server, Boostrap & Angular